 Plans for Future Periods.

-22. The Trustees undertook a series of projects to mark the centenary of The Naval Review in 2013 and secure the second one hundred years for the Journal and its related activities.
-This has led to a series of reforms as the Review has adapted to an expanded and reformed output – together with online facilities to enhance accessibility, exchange of ideas and researchability of the entire Naval Review archive, and with initiatives to promote a more modern codification of the relationship with the Royal Navy.
-The significant challenge of sustaining relevance and credibility amongst an explosion of media outlets, especially social media, that reflect on security and defence (many of which are unregulated),
+- The Trustees undertook a series of projects to mark the centenary of The Naval Review in 2013 and secure the second one hundred years for the Journal and its related activities.
+This has led to a series of reforms as the Review has adapted to an expanded and reformed output.
+With novel means of communicating and debating continuously emerging, standing still is not an option.
+A process of continuous evolution has been adopted by the board of Trustees founded on the principle that The Naval Review is the journal of professional record for the Naval Service and professional aspects relating to defence and security, especially in the maritime environment.
+The Trustees do not underestimate the challenge of sustaining relevance and credibility.

 Approved by the Trustees and signed on their behalf by: